Northland Road Trip

-Whangarei Falls is a surprising natural oasis only 10 minutes from the town centre, or 2 minutes’ walk from YHA Whangarei.
+Whangarei Falls is a surprising natural oasis only 10 minutes from the town centre.
 A short drive from the centre is Kiwi North; a small local museum where you can check out Kiwi and Tuatara in the flesh.

 Whangarei Heads provides some beautiful coastal walks just a short drive from the township.
 Abbey Caves are also a popular spot to explore if you fancy a taste of adventure.

 Many travellers use Whangarei as a base to explore the Tutukaka Coast.
 Dive!
 Tutukaka offer a variety of trips to Poor Knights Island, one of the best diving spots in the country.

 Once you’ve explored your fill, you’ll find yourself heading north to Paihia for the next leg.